 Companion Animal Group.
-Gross profit for CAG increased due to higher sales, partly offset by a reduction in the gross profit percentage from 55% to 54%.
-The decrease in gross profit percentage was due primarily to unfavorable product mix, resulting mainly from higher relative instrument revenue, and an increase in overall rapid assay and VetLab product costs.
-These unfavorable factors were partly offset by higher average unit sales prices, resulting primarily from distributor margin capture relating to our transition to an all-direct sales strategy for our rapid assay test kits and VetLab consumables in the U.S, net of related incremental freight and distribution expenses, efficiencies realized from increased VetLab service revenue and a positive net effect of currency, as higher relative hedging gains during the three months ended March 31, 2015 as compared to the same period of the prior year more than offset the unfavorable impact from changes in foreign currency exchange rates.
+Gross profit for CAG increased due to higher sales, partly offset by a decrease in the gross profit percentage from 55% to 53%.
+The decrease in the gross profit percentage was due primarily to unfavorable product mix, resulting from higher relative instrument revenue and lower relative revenue from our rapid assay test kits.
+This unfavorable factor was partly offset by higher average unit sales prices, primarily resulting from distributor margin capture, net of related freight and distribution expenses relating to our transition within the U.S. to an all-direct sales strategy for our rapid assay test kits and VetLab consumables, higher relative sales of customer information management services which yield higher relative margins, and the positive net effect of currency.
+The positive net effect of currency resulted from higher relative hedging gains during the three months ended September 30, 2015, as compared to the same period of the prior year, which more than offset the unfavorable impact from changes in foreign currency exchange rates.

 Water.
-Gross profit for Water increased due primarily to an increase in the gross profit percentage from 65% to 70% and higher sales.
-The increase in the gross profit percentage resulted from the expiration of royalties on December 31, 2014 and a positive net effect of currency, as higher relative hedging gains during the three months ended March 31, 2015 as compared to the same period of the prior year more than offset the unfavorable impact from changes in foreign currency exchange rates.
+Gross profit for Water increased due primarily to an increase in the gross profit percentage from 67% to 70% and higher sales.
+The increase in the gross profit percentage resulted from the expiration of certain royalties on December 31, 2014 and the positive net effect of currency.
+The positive net effect of currency resulted from higher relative hedging gains during the three months ended September 30, 2015, as compared to the same period of the prior year, which more than offset the unfavorable impact from changes in foreign currency exchange rates.
+These favorable factors were partly offset by a less favorable product mix, due primarily to higher relative instrument and accessories sales which yield lower relative margins.